A Terrifying, Deadly Storm Struck Idaho In 1949 And No One Saw It Coming

 The line of snowplows was constant, pushing snow off the main roads until the buildup was so great that entire cities became barricaded from one another.

-Eventually, the snowfall was so great that even the plows themselves were stuck.
+Eventually, the snowfall was so immense that even the plows themselves were stuck.
 High walls of snow blew shut behind the machines in mere minutes, while hundreds of roads were abandoned when the snowplows no longer could pass through.
 By the end of the month, the snowfall in the region hit a single-day record of 27 inches.
+It was one of the biggest historical events that happened in Idaho.

 Trains were completely stalled, while food and supplies had to be dropped in by plane.